GoogleContainerTools/skaffold/docs/design_proposals/transparent-init.md

 ```
 when trying to run skaffold.

+## Scope

+This functionality is planned to work with any command that requires parsing a skaffold config.

 ## Design

 With transparent init, a user's first run of `skaffold dev` could look something like this: